aurora-opensource/xviz/docs/overview/ros-comparison.md

 XVIZ's downsides stem from it's young age and the paucity of open source code, which is being fixed.

-- Binary protocol does not yet support optimized layout for all data
+- Binary protocol does not yet support optimized layout for all data types
 - No open source C++ or Python implementation
 - No mature open source server, example Node.js version